Activity report

 To solve social issues

-From the SDGs perspective, the areas covered by microalgae cover a wide range of areas, including energy, food and nutrition issues, and industry in general.
-In particular, our laboratory has a large number of students who are interested in the theme of the environment.
-These students also contribute to unique discoveries.
-There is a pond near the Utsunomiya Campus where only spring water and rainwater can enter, but I discovered that the Pediastrum collected here has the property of storing a large amount of oil only at a certain time.
-The Pediastrum is isolated and cultured in our laboratory, and the lipid composition and growth characteristics are analyzed.
-This is exactly the original research that we are working on with the students.
+From the perspective of the SDGs, microalgae can cover a wide range of areas, including energy, food and nutrition issues, and even industry in general.
+In particular, our lab attracts many students interested in environmental themes.
+These students are also contributing to unique discoveries.
+There is a pond near Utsunomiya Campus that receives only spring water and rainwater, and we discovered that the staghorn algae collected there have the ability to store large amounts of oil only at certain times of the year.
+We immediately isolated and cultured the staghorn algae in our lab, and are analyzing its lipid composition and growth characteristics.
+This is truly original research that we are conducting together with our students.

 Pediastrum lives in a colony of multiple cells.
 Especially unique is the way it grows.
 Normally, in many unicellular organisms, one cell divides into two cells and increases, but in Pediastrum, the cells do not divide in the first place, but repeat nuclear division within one cell.
 Then, when the same number of nuclei as the cells that make up the colony are formed, the cells divide at once.
 The cells swim apart for a moment, but soon the cells adhere to each other to form a new colony.
 A 16-cell colony can grow 16-fold at a time, and a 32-cell colony can grow 32-fold.
 From the viewpoint of proliferation rate, it can be said to be "explosive".
 Certainly, at this point, Euglena is in the best position in terms of its effectiveness as a fuel and its usefulness as a cell component that can be used in the food field.
 However, it is still uncertain whether Euglena will be the final choice for microalgae as a future biofuel.
 Among the dozens of microalgaes with high lipid production efficiency discovered at this stage, it is possible that a completely new species with another power can be found.
 By finding a suitable environment for the characteristics and growth of Pediastrum collected by students, there is a good possibility that it will be the most suitable microalgae for biofuels.
 The solution of SDGs is a global and human issue, and it is very difficult.
 You need to constantly explore new possibilities, and it's important to strengthen existing possibilities.
 Even a small plant called microalgae may have the power to brighten the future of humankind.
 That is why we continue to challenge ourselves to find the key to solving the SDGs issues hidden in our ancient existence and to open the door to the realization of a new sustainable society.